joanlopez/golang-advent-of-code/2019/README.md

 b) immediate (directly the given value).
 However, the operand that determines where the result of an operation (i.e. `ADD`) is stored, works always (evidently) as positional.

-On the second part, you have to add support for more operations (jump if true, jump if false, less than, equal).
+On the part two, you have to add support for more operations (jump if true, jump if false, less than, equal).
 The test is exactly the same but with support for those operations.

 ### Day 6: Universal Orbit Map

+It's a common graphs problem (BFS + Dijkstra).
+As *always* you can solve it in many different ways.

+On the part one, you have to find how many nodes are reachable between them.
+For that, I looped over them and used a BFS to determine if each pair is reachable.
+Probably it might be improved but it worked (a bit slow).

+On the part two, you have to find the shortest path between a node YOU are orbiting, and a node SANta is orbiting, so you can just run the Dijkstra algorithm between this few pairs and take the minimum result.

 ### Day 7: Amplification Circuit